eldskald/fantasy-world-wiki/README.md

 ## Credits

 Everything by [Rafael Bordoni](https://github.com/eldskald).
 Also thanks to [tailwindcss](https://tailwindcss.com/) for their cool framework.
+I also used [Wonderdraft](https://www.wonderdraft.net/) to draw the maps.